2022 CMT Music Awards: Background

 The CMT Music Awards is country music's only entirely fan-voted awards show.
-Following the long-time CBS produced Academy of Country Music Awards departed from the network, Paramount Global announced that the live televised ceremony would move to CBS from CMT.
-While CBS will carry the award show live, CMT will have week-long special programming and events capped by exclusive "director’s cut" airing of the ceremony on CMT.
+Following the departure of the Academy of Country Music Awards from the network after 23 years, Paramount Global announced that the live televised ceremony would move from CMT to CBS.
+While CBS carried the award show live, CMT aired week-long special programming and events capped by an exclusive "director's cut" airing of the ceremony on the cable network.

 Judds Reunion

-On April 1, CMT announced that Wynonna and Naomi Judd would be reuniting for a performance on the 2022 CMT Music Awards.
-The reunion comes ahead of the duo's induction into the Country Music Hall of Fame in May and Final Tour in the Fall.
-They performed their hit song, “Love Can Build a Bridge,” from the Country Music Hall of Fame in Nashville.
-The performance marked The Judds’ only nationally televised award show performance in more than twenty years.
+On April 1, CMT announced that Wynonna and Naomi Judd would reunite for a performance on the 2022 CMT Music Awards.
+The reunion comes ahead of the duo's Country Music Hall of Fame induction in May and Final Tour in the Fall.
+They performed their hit song, "Love Can Build a Bridge," from the Country Music Hall of Fame in Nashville.
+The performance marked The Judds' only nationally televised award show performance in more than twenty years.
 The reunion performance was met with positive reception.
-People Magazine called the performance "stunning", and Billboard called the reunion a "glorious return and a welcome comeback".
-This would be the final live performance for Naomi Judd and for The Judds as a duo; on April 30, 2022, just nineteen days after their performance, and the day before their induction into the Country Music Hall of Fame, Wynonna and Ashley Judd announced that Naomi had died.
+People magazine called the performance "stunning", and Billboard called the reunion a "glorious return and a welcome comeback".
+This would be the final live performance for Naomi Judd and for The Judds as a duo; Naomi died on April 30, 2022, just nineteen days after their performance.

 Ballerini tests positive for COVID-19

 On the day of the live telecast, Ballerini announced that she had tested positive for COVID-19.
 She was asymptomatic, and said she would be able to co-host and perform from her home, with help from CMT and CBS.
-Kane Brown, who hosted the previous year's ceremony with Ballerini, would step in and shared the main stage with Mackie as a co-host.
+Kane Brown, who hosted the previous year's ceremony with Ballerini, stepped in and shared the main stage with Mackie as a co-host.